 We are fully committed to the principle of inclusion and the good practice which makes it possible.
-Our policy, as set out in this document, will enable pupils with additional needs to be an integral part of the school community and to participate and access equal opportunities.
+Our policy, as set out in this document, will enable pupils with additional needs to be an integral part of the school community and to participate fully in the school life and access the broad and balanced curriculum.

-Regardless of the stage pupils have reached our emphasis will be upon including them, alongside the other pupils, in the full range of activities the school has to offer.
+Regardless of the stage pupils have reached, our emphasis will be upon including all our pupils, including those with SEND, in the full range of activities the school has to offer.
 This will be achieved by careful consideration of the needs of each pupil and by either modifying activities or by providing support that will help the pupil to participate in them.
 Pupils will only be withdrawn from activities and lessons (such as MFL) when:

 - 1. The pupil would benefit from intervention and withdrawal in order to further their ability to achieve in literacy or numeracy in a cross-curricular capacity. - 2.
-It is clearly inappropriate, or medical advice indicates that it is unsafe for the pupil to participate and some alternative has to be arranged. - 3.
+It is clearly inappropriate, or medical advice indicates that it is unsafe for the pupil to participate and a suitable and appropriate alternative will be arranged. - 3.
 The child's behaviour compromises their safety or that of other children in which case an alternative and appropriate activity will be provided.